Stochastic Greedy Algorithms For Multiple Measurement Vectors: Introduction

 Since the $\ell_0$ term in \eqref{eqn:SMVmodel} and \eqref{eqn:MMVmodel} is non-convex and non-differentiable, many classical convex optimization algorithms fail to produce a satisfactory solution.
-To handle the NP-hardness of the problem, many convex relaxation methods and their MMV extensions have been developed, e.g., the $\ell_2$-regularized M-FOCUSS \cite{cotter2005sparse}, and the $\ell_1$-regularized MMV extensions of the alternating direction method of multipliers \cite{lu2011fast,Jian2015split}.
-By exploiting the relationship between the measurements and the correct atoms, multiple signal classification (MUSIC) \cite{feng1996spectrum} and its improved variants \cite{kim2012compressive,lee2012subspace} have been developed.
-However, in the rank defective cases when the rank of the measurement matrix $Y$ is much smaller than the desired row-sparsity level, the MUSIC type of methods will mostly fail to identify the correct atoms.
-The third category of algorithms for solving the $\ell_0$ constrained problem is the class of greedy algorithms that seek the sparsest solution by updating the support iteratively, including Orthogonal Matching Pursuit (OMP) \cite{tropp2004greed}, simultaneous OMP (S-OMP) \cite{chen2006theoretical,tropp2006algorithms}, Compressive Sampling Matching Pursuit (CoSaMP) \cite{needell2009cosamp}, Regularized OMP (ROMP) \cite{needell2010signal}, Subspace-Pursuit (SP) \cite{dai2009subspace}, and Iterative Hard-Thresholding (IHT) \cite{blumensath2009iterative}.
-It has been shown that CoSaMP and IHT are more efficient than the convex relaxation methods with strong recovery guarantees.
+To handle the NP-hardness of the problem, many convex relaxation methods and their MMV extensions have been developed, e.g., the $\ell_2$-regularized M-FOCUSS \cite{cotter2005sparse} and the $\ell_1$-regularized MMV extensions of the alternating direction method of multipliers \cite{lu2011fast,Jian2015split}.
+By exploiting the relationship between the measurements and the correct atoms, multiple signal classification (MUSIC) \cite{schmidt1986multiple,feng1996spectrum} and its improved variants \cite{kim2012compressive,lee2012subspace} have been developed.
+However, in the rank defective cases when the rank of the measurement matrix is much smaller than the desired row-sparsity level, the MUSIC type of methods will mostly fail to identify the correct atoms.
+The third category of algorithms for solving the $\ell_0$ constrained problem is the class of greedy algorithms that seek the sparsest solution by updating the support iteratively.
+SMV greedy algorithms include Orthogonal Matching Pursuit (OMP) \cite{pati1993orthogonal,tropp2004greed} and its RIP condition discussion \cite{zhang2011sparse}, simultaneous OMP (S-OMP) \cite{chen2006theoretical,tropp2006algorithms}, Compressive Sampling Matching Pursuit (CoSaMP) \cite{needell2009cosamp}, Regularized OMP (ROMP) \cite{needell2010signal}, Subspace-Pursuit (SP) \cite{dai2009subspace}, Iterative Hard-Thresholding (IHT) \cite{blumensath2009iterative}, Normalized IHT \cite{blumensath2010normalized}, Hard Thresholding Pursuit (HTP) \cite{foucart2011hard}, gradient hard thresholding \cite{yuan2014gradient}, and conjugate gradient IHT (CGIHT) \cite{blanchard2015cgiht}.
+It has been shown that CoSaMP and IHT are more efficient than the convex relaxation methods with strong recovery guarantees \cite{needell2009cosamp}.
+Greedy algorithms have also been extended to cosparse analysis to find the nearest cosparse subspace to a vector \cite{giryes2014greedy}.
 However, most of these algorithms work for compressive sensing applications where $F$ is a least squares loss function.
 Recently, the Gradient Matching Pursuit (GradMP) \cite{nguyenunified} has been proposed to extend CoSaMP to handle more general loss functions.
-To further improve the computational efficiency and consider the non-convex objective function case, Stochastic IHT (StoIHT) and Stochastic GradMP (StoGradMP) have been proposed \cite{nguyen2014linear}.
-Nevertheless, the aforementioned greedy algorithms are designed for solving the SMV problem and the concatenated extension to the MMV versions will result in limited performance especially for large data sets.
-In this paper, we propose the MMV Stochastic IHT (MStoIHT) and the MMV Stochastic GradMP (MStoGradMP) methods for solving the general MMV joint sparse recovery problem \eqref{eqn:MMVmodel}.
-To accelerate convergence, the mini-batching technique is applied to the proposed algorithms.
-We also show that the proposed algorithms converge faster than their SMV concatenated counterparts under certain conditions.
-A large variety of numerical experiments on joint sparse matrix recovery and video sequence recovery have demonstrated the superior performance of the proposed algorithms over their SMV counterparts in terms of running time and accuracy.
+To further improve efficiency and consider the non-convex objective function case, Stochastic IHT (StoIHT) and Stochastic GradMP (StoGradMP) have been proposed \cite{nguyen2014linear}.
+Nevertheless, concatenated extension of the aforementioned SMV greedy algorithms to the MMV versions will result in limited performance especially for large data sets.
+Using the row sparsity, MMV extensions of SMV greedy algorithms have been developed, e.g., M-OMP, M-SP, M-CoSaMP and M-HTP in \cite{blanchard2014greedy} and references therein.
+Based on countable and uncountable set of measurements, a class of models consider infinite measurements vectors (IMV) broader than MMV which have been proposed in \cite{mishali2008reduce}.